 I just had the main zipper repaired (for free, because of the wall-to-wall Eagle Creek lifetime guarantee) and the repair shop man told me he thoroughly checked the entire bag and found nothing amiss.
 That's durability.

-This essentially the same bag as above, but bigger.
-I haven’t used it as much as the smaller one, because I haven’t had to carry the walking poles for a while, and I can strap the tripod onto my camera bag and sweet talk them into letting me carry it on.
+This is essentially the same bag as above, but bigger.
+I haven't used it as much as the smaller one, because I haven't had to carry the walking poles for a while, and sometimes I can strap the tripod onto my camera bag and sweet talk them into letting me carry it on.
 But when that doesn't work, this is the one that fits the tripod and trekking poles and almost anything else.
 I don't think I've ever filled it up.

-I usually take this bag when we’re on driving trips.
-Frankly, it allows me to be a lot less picky about what I’m packing because there’s so much more room.
+I usually take this bag when we're on driving trips.
+It allows me to be a lot less picky about what I'm packing because there's so much more room.
 Take note, this bag definitely will not carry on a flight.
 Be prepared to check.

 Two great things about these Eagle Creek packing cubes.
 They're ultra light and they're durable.
 It's that simple.
 I've had my set for about four years, and despite their apparent flimsiness they've held up fine.
 I use the largest one for underwear.
 The middle one is for socks.
 And the small one is for random other stuff such as my spare glasses, toothbrush, etc. Don't overpack them though, because you can pull off the zipper.

 The toiletry bag is made of the same material as the packing cubes.
 So again, ultra light.
 I have two of them-one for my toiletries and one for my vitamins, medicines, etc.

 This is my everyday briefcase, and my “personal item” for carry on.
 It is light and very durable.
 It has separate compartments for my laptop and my tablet, and the usual briefcase inside pockets for pens, business cards, and other miscellany.
 The best idea, though, is an inside pocket that's exactly passport size.